ovh/docs/pages/cloud/storage/object_storage/s3_bucket_acl/guide.en-au.md

 #### Bucket policy

 Akin to user policies, a bucket policy controls permissions for a bucket and the objects in it.
-The difference is that whereas user policies control permissions for a specific user to a list of resources, a bucket policy controls permission to a specific bucket and its objects for a list of users.
+The difference is that whereas user policies control permissions for a specific user to a list of resources, a bucket policy controls permissions to a specific bucket and its objects for a list of users.

 ![policies](images/s3_bucket_acl-20230228171656561.png)

 > [!warning]
 >
-> Bucket policies is a feature that is not available yet in OVH Object S3 Storage
+> Bucket policies is a feature that is not yet available for OVHcloud S3 Object Storage.
 >

 ## Manage permissions with ACLs